Outbound Exchange: Step-by-Step Process

 - Download your “Advisor Report” on Buckeye Link, and upload to the “Study Abroad Application

-*NOTICE: If you withdraw from the program after you have accepted your placement, you will be assessed a $200 cancelation fee by OIA.
-You must send a written withdrawal request to Fisher’s outbound exchange coordinator to withdraw from the program.
+*NOTICE: If you withdraw from the program after you have accepted your placement, you will be assessed a $700 cancelation fee.
+You must send a written withdrawal request to Fisher’s exchange coordinator to withdraw from the program.
 You are also responsible of any associated cost due to your withdraw from the program.

 - Attend all mandatory orientations for exchange, which has a component of online class and in-person sessions.
 If you miss any deadlines for the online assignments/quizzes, or miss any one of the in-person orientations, unless an extreme emergency situation arises, you will be disqualified for exchange.
 Below are the required dates of commitment and tasks;